 Successful brands use psychology to for building customer loyalty.
 Throughout our life, we establish our own identity and want to build relationships with people that are in some way "like us".
 Being identified with a brand is a useful shortcut to achieving this.
 As consumers, we buy into the image that is associated with the brand and so it becomes part of who we are.
 Interestingly, we use our consumerism to signal to people around us who we are.

 Additionally, there is a thought process involved in choosing one brand over another that works like a medical placebo – there can be a change in the customer’s feelings and people genuinely believe in brand benefits – and will go as far as to recommend them to others.
 Loyalty is often confused with familiarity – we are creatures of habit and change is uncomfortable.
-As a result of this, we find it easier to shop in the same store week in, week out, rather than go to an alternative; simply because we are unfamiliar with the layout, the brands on offer, the service etc.
+As a result of this, we find it easier to shop in the same store week in, week out, rather than go to an alternative; simply because we are unfamiliar with the layout, the brands on offer, the service etc. Using your business values can be a great way to build this loyalty into everything you do.

 There are some marketing tips to help develop repeat business beyond the brand loyalty psychology.
 There is the all too obvious loyalty card scheme – however, the reward will need to have a perceived value greater than the purchases they have made.
 Buying 6 cups of coffee to get 1 free just isn’t going to generate significant loyalty or repeat custom these days.
 If you are launching a loyalty or points collection scheme, think about the reward at the start of the process – there has to be something in it for the customer.
 The sole objective isn’t to boost your sales and profits.